 It’s also a great way to stay on top of industry trends and explore areas you may not have as much experience.

-Top 11 CMO certifications to include in your resume
+Top 11 certifications for your CMO resume

 - AMA Professional Certified Marketer